-Believe it or not, that’s as simple as coming up with the right answers.
+Believe it or not, it’s as simple as coming up with the right answers.
 Knowing how to respond to your prospect’s objectives could make the difference between “no, thanks” and “tell me more.”
-Check out these common objections SDRs hear and how you can turn them around.
+Check out these common objections SDRs hear and learn how you can turn them around.

 1. We Don't Have the Budget for It